Filing for Bankruptcy in Alaska

 Like every other state, Alaska has its own list of exempt property.
 (To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 If you are filing in Alaska, you may choose to use the federal bankruptcy exemptions instead, however.

 Alaska allows debtors to exempt up to $72,900 in equity in a house or other real property, as well as pets worth up to $1,350 and tools of the trade worth up to $3,780.
 Here are the Alaska exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Alaska.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income in Alaska for a one-person household is just over $52,500; these figures change periodically.
+Currently, the median income in Alaska for a one-person household is around $57,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the chart here.
+Click “Means Testing Information.”

 Alaska Debtor Education

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here are the agencies approved to provide this counseling in Alaska.

 If you're considering bankruptcy, you may want to talk to an experienced Alaska bankruptcy lawyer.